-Riding electric rides like electric scooters, skateboards, hoverboards are a very convenient and fun way of getting around.
+Riding electric rides like electric scooters, skateboards, and hoverboards is a very convenient and fun way of getting around.

 However, you better use appropriate safety gear designed to protect you while riding because getting hurt is everything but fun.

 So far, I’ve been able not to get seriously hurt.
-Or that depends.
-I did break a small bone in my foot 2 summers ago.
+(Knock on wood!)
+Well, that depends.
+I did break a small bone in my foot a few summers ago.
 But it healed on its own… after a year.

 To the right is a picture of my sexy soar thigh.

 Now, I am not trying to talk you out of riding.
 I am just showing you what can happen when you come ill-prepared.

 But also note that there might have been a bit of stupidity involved too.

 That’s why I created this comprehensive guide on electric rides & safety gear so that you know exactly what to use and when to use it.